cybergreen-net/www.cybergreen.net/who-we-are.md

   - image: paul-twomey.jpg
     name: Dr. Paul Twomey
     title: Board Chair
     description: Dr. Paul Twomey is a co-founder of STASH, the secure digital vault company, and also CEO of Argo Pacific, a high-level international Internet and cybersecurity advisory and incubator firm.
+Much of Paul’s work focuses on cybersecurity for Fortune 1000 companies and public sector agencies.
+He served from 2003 to 2009 as President and CEO of ICANN, the international non-profit organization that coordinates many of the key functions of the global Internet.
+He is a Board member of the Atlantic Council of the United States; the founding Chair of the World Economic Forum’s Global Agenda Council on the Future of the Internet; a Commissioner of the Global Information Infrastructure Commission; and was a member of the Advisory Board of the United Nations’ Digital He@lth Initiative.
   - image: richard-mark.jpg
     name: Dr. Richard Mark Soley
     title: Chairman and CEO of OMG, Executive Director of the Cloud Standards Customer Council, and Executive Director of the Industrial Internet Consortium